The 4 Best Brain Foods and a Smoothie that has them all

 A number of studies have shown that higher dietary intakes of omega-3s are associated with lower risk of dementia and slower age-related cognitive decline.
 Furthermore, our brains are made up of about 60 percent fat (and at least 50% of that will be DHA omega 3 fats as long as you consume enough), so it is imperative that we consume EFAs to provide our brains with adequate reserves.

-note – you also get omega 3 fats from fish!
+note – you also get omega 3 fats from fish and seafood!

 Just in case you need another reason to get enough greens in your